andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 What we have just seen is that 8 is just a different representation of 1, just like 7 is a different representation of 0.
 Different symbols, same object.
-Just like, in programming languages, we can have multiple variables point to the same memory location: here the numbers are like variables, and what they point to is what really matters.
+Just like, in programming languages, we can have multiple variables pointing to the same memory location: here the numbers are like variables, and what they point to is what really matters.

 In the field of integers modulo 7, the additive inverse for 5 is 2, because 5
 + 2 = 7 = 0.
 If we manipulate the equation, we get that 5 = −2.
 In other words,
-5 and −2 are two different representations of the same element, and for the same reason 2 and −5 are also two different representations of the same element.
-A similar story holds for multiplication: the multiplicative inverse for 5 is 3 because: 5 · 3 = 15 = 7 + 7 + 1 = 1, so we can write 5 =
+5 and −2 are two different representations for the same element, and similarly 2 and −5 are also two different representations of the same element.
+A similar story holds for multiplication: the multiplicative inverse for 5 is 3 because:
-3<sup>−1</sup> as well as 3 = 5<sup>−1</sup>.
+5 · 3 = 15 = 7 + 7 + 1 = 1, so we can write 5 = 3<sup>−1</sup> as well as 3 =
+5<sup>−1</sup>.

 What we have just seen is an example of a **finite field**.
 It's different from a general field because it contains a finite number of elements (unlike